bloxstreet/support/tsa-statement.md

 {:.text-blue-000}
 At the moment, we have taken the following steps:
 - Postly and Ax have both been informed of the incident and will be able to deal with it once they are online.
+- All public channels have been locked.
+- Support ticket creation is currently limited to MRs and HRs.
 - Ticket handling is currently running a reduced service as SHRs work to resolve this issue.
 - Verification into the Discord server is currently suspended.
 - The BloxStreet store and group remain open for all!